Survival Strength

 Cold Exposure Training

-Finish your workout once a week with cold exposure, like an ice bath or a cold shower for 5 minutes.
+Finish your workout once a week with cold exposure, like an ice bath or a cold shower for a minimum of 5 minutes.
 Focus on deep, slow breaths to control your body’s response to discomfort.
 Cold exposure builds mental resilience and trains your body to stay calm under stress.

 Extended Duration Workouts

-Twice a month, push yourself with a 2-hour workout session.
-Mix strength training, cardio, and agility drills.
+Twice a month, push yourself with a 2-hour+ workout session.
+Mix strength training, cardio, and agility drills, for example.
 The goal is sustained effort.
 Your body will want to quit—train your mind not to let it.
+You may want to start with a 4-part series of 30 minutes each: strength training, running/jogging, combat drills/bag work/kickboxing, swimming.
+Be creative and learn to listen to your body.

 Fueling your body is just as important as training it.
 You can't expect peak performance on a diet of junk food.
 Let’s break down how to eat for survival strength and long-term readiness.